OpenSaasAU/ecs-node-continuous-deployment/README.md

 # ECS Reference Architecture: Continuous Deployment

 This project is currently setup to run a single instance keystone.js application with a mongodb database, without an elastic loadbalancer, and an nginx proxy with letsencrypt.
+The app that you are building requires a Dockerfile and buildspec.yml it build the docker image.
+For a demo see https://github.com/OpenSaasAU/BendigoGigGuide-site

 The ECS Continuous Deployment reference architecture demonstrates how to achieve [continuous deployment][continuous-deployment] of an application to Amazon ECS using AWS CodePipeline, AWS CodeBuild, and AWS CloudFormation.
 With continuous deployment, software revisions are deployed to a production environment automatically without explicit approval from a developer, making the entire software release process automated.